News and Events

 Employment Opportunities at Old Colony Planning Council

-OCPC has two current openings; for a Fiscal Officer and for a Comprehensive Planning Manager.
-More information on these positions is available at our Employment page.
+OCPC has an opening for a Fiscal Officer.
+More information on this positions is available at our Employment page.

 Community Septic Management Program is Back in Hanson!